Human trafficking in Turkmenistan

+Prosecution (2009)

 The Government of Turkmenistan demonstrated no significant law enforcement efforts during the reporting period.
-The government prohibits all forms of trafficking in persons through Article 129 of its criminal code – adopted in May 2010 – which prescribes penalties ranging from four to 25 years’ imprisonment.
+The government prohibits all forms of trafficking in persons through Article 129 of its criminal code - adopted in May 2010 - which prescribes penalties ranging from four to 25 years’ imprisonment.
 These penalties are sufficiently stringent and commensurate with those prescribed for other serious crimes, such as rape.
 The government reported no efforts to investigate, prosecute, convict, or punish any trafficking offenders during the reporting period.
 During the previous reporting period, the government reportedly investigated and prosecuted two cases of trafficking under non-trafficking statutes, although the government provided no information on whether the individuals prosecuted in these cases were convicted or sentenced to time in prison.
-The General Prosecutor’s Office provided regular training for 10 to 15 prosecutors on trafficking in Ashgabat.
+The General Prosecutor's Office provided regular training for 10 to 15 prosecutors on trafficking in Ashgabat.
 Various international organizations also provided training for more than 100 officials from the State Migration, State Customs, and State Border Services on the legal anti-trafficking framework and general trafficking issues.
 Despite unconfirmed reports that some customs or migration officials were complicit in human trafficking, the government did not report efforts to investigate such officials for trafficking-related complicity.
 Although the Turkmenistan government did not form formal anti-trafficking partnerships with other foreign governments, it reportedly issued instructions to its foreign missions abroad to cooperate with foreign law enforcement authorities on trafficking cases.

-Protection
+Protection (2009)

 During the reporting period the Government of Turkmenistan demonstrated no efforts to protect or assist victims.
 The government did not provide medical assistance, counseling, shelter, legal assistance, or rehabilitative services to victims of trafficking, nor did it supply funding to international organizations or NGO's to provide services to victims.
 However, in April 2010, the government pledged to donate facility space for a trafficking shelter that will be foreign-funded and operated by IOM.
 The 2007 trafficking law has provisions for victim care facilities and guarantees protection and assistance for victims of trafficking, though these elements of the law were unimplemented during the reporting period.
 In 2009, 25 victims were assisted by non-government funded organizations, compared with 20 victims assisted by non-government funded organizations in 2008.
 The government did not refer any victims to NGOs or IOM for assistance in 2009.
 Government personnel employed no formal victim identification procedures and did not provide victim identification, victim referral, or victim sensitivity training for border guards or police.
 The government did not encourage victims to assist in trafficking investigations or prosecutions.
 There were no reports of victims being punished during the reporting period for unlawful acts committed as a direct result of their being trafficked.
 The government did not assist with the repatriation of foreign victims in 2009, and there were unconfirmed reports that some victims of trafficking were denied assistance by Turkmen consular officials in a destination country.